General knowledge about health and medicine increases all the time. A relatively new area in individualized medicine today is pharmacogenomics.

 Genetic Health Screen: Includes all the conditions in the Cancer Screen and Cardio Screen, along with several additional medically actionable conditions.

 Genomic medicine uses DNA variation to individualise and improve human health.
 The idea that genetic variation can be used to individualise drug therapy is often viewed as within reach for genomic medicine.
-The researchers have been reviewing general mechanisms underlying variation in mediating beneficial and adverse effects through variable drug concentrations (pharmacokinetics) and drug actions (pharmacodynamics), available data from clinical trials, and ongoing efforts to implement pharmacogenetics in clinical practice.
+The researchers have been reviewing general mechanisms underlying variation in mediating beneficial and adverse effects.
+It is done through variable drug concentrations (pharmacokinetics) and drug actions (pharmacodynamics), available data from clinical trials, and ongoing efforts to implement pharmacogenetics in clinical practice.